anon-blue/anon.blue/README.txt

 defghijklmnoperstuvwewxzyzjoingsjniogsjiongsajniogsjniogsjniogsjniogsjnigsjnigsj
 ngsnjhigssgdhghdghdghdgxhgsmigdujdfAjnioadfjhiofadjhioffrr2r323wqwdqwfuckyouwoeo
-nsorry,your computer didn't work,we are goning to help you.please say by the com uter and don't move.After 3 minutes,there iare somebody while goning here.
-                I will kill you     i It'ds 2024/7/1 15:50 in China,I'll stay he re,if anyone comes,please says "HELLO,HOW TO?>"    nO,I can see you Now,it's 15z
-:54 in China,but ther e isn't any one.hhghghghgggFUCK YOUfuck youfuck\\FUCKFUCKF
+nsorry,your computer didn't work,we are goning to help you.please say by the com uter and don't move.After 3 minutes,there iare somebody while goning here.    hh nidid you like  me ill kill you     i It'ds 2024/7/1 15:50 in China,I'll stay he re,if anyone comes,please says "HELLO,HOW TO?>"    nO,I can see you Now,it's 15z :54 in China,but ther e isn't any one.hhghghghgggFUCK YOUfuck youfuck\\FUCKFUCKF
 CUKFCUKFUCKFUCKFUCKFUCKFUCKFUCKFUCKFUCKFUCKFUCKFUFUXKFUXKFUCKnnnnnnnnnnnnnnnssss